MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/secondary-users.md

 ### List Users

 Returns information about one or more users.
+It also support passing in a single user to usersInfo, in that case it returns information about the user, it's role etc.

 ```powershell
 use admin